 Confirming ID with a photo

 While each user of ExakTime has a unique four-digit PIN to enter as they clock in, employers can also enable the FaceFront photo ID verification function.
-This function snaps a photo of the worker with the phone’s front-facing camera during clock-in and clock-out.
+This is an alternative to more expensive biometric clocks.
+It snaps a photo of the worker with the phone’s front-facing camera during clock-in and clock-out.
 This photo is instantly attached to their clock-in data in the cloud software, so you can be doubly sure that the face and name match.

 Allowing for cost code tracking

 Need to break down workers’ hours by task to better determine how long parts of a project took?
 With ExakTime’s time clock app, that isn’t a problem.
-Simply enter the relevant cost codes into your cloud software, and they’ll be available for employees to select at clock-in.
+Simply enter the relevant cost codes into your cloud software.
+They’ll be available for employees to select at clock-in.
 If they switch tasks in the middle of a shift, they can just change their cost code in the app.
 And you’ll have data that can help you bid and schedule better and streamline your projects.

 Health & safety compliance made easier